arnold2957/wvd/README.en.md

 #### Fortress 7F Giant Farming
 - Start from the Fortress and kill the Giant at the entrance of 7F.
-- First, you need to repeatedly reset the 7F map (by jumping to Chapter 1, then Chapter 2, and jumping back) until the 7F map becomes the **special map**:
+- First, you need to repeatedly reset the 7F map (by jumping to Chapter 1 or Chapter 2, and jumping back) until the 7F map in a **specific situation**:
     - When standing behind the Giant, you should be able to see [a lamp](resources/images/gaint_candelabra_1.png).
 - Because the Giant is tough and the battle is complex, this quest features a **custom skill sequence function**.
 Meanwhile, the entire original skill configuration panel is completely ineffective for this quest.
 - **Due to skill name changes, the custom skill sequence is temporarily unavailable.**

 ~~- The default skill sequence is for the following low-investment team:
     - Two-person team, Samurai and Mask MC Mage.
 Samurai in front row, Mask Mage behind the Samurai.
     - Samurai casts skills in this order: Defend, Quickdraw x N.